Ecampus/tes-xapi/attendance-recipe.markdown

     Ken joined the meeting
     Jeff closed the meeting

-Events are expected to have timestamp properties indicating a logical series.
-Events must be opened before they can be adjourned or closed and must be adjourned before they can be resumed.
-Attendees can join events at any time and events can be opened after having been closed; in this case the series of statements indicates that the event was intended to have finished, but then started again for some reason.
-Some events may adjourn and never resume, indicating that the intention was for the event to continue but it did not.
-Adjourned events may be closed and closed events may be adjourned to indicate a change in intention regarding resuming the event.
+Events should have timestamp properties that indicate a logical series.

+- Events must be opened before they can be adjourned or closed;
+- Events must be adjourned before they can be resumed;
+- Attendees can join and leave events at any time;
+- Events can be opened after being closed (the event was closed, but was started again for some reason).
+- Some events might be adjourned and never resume (perhaps the intention was to resume the event but it not resumed for some reason);
+- Adjourned events can be closed and closed events can be adjourned to indicate that the intention is now to resume the event later.

-Whilst missing statements are not recommended (e.g. an event that has no 'opened' statement), statement consumers should design for this possibility.
+Although missing statements are not recommended (e.g. an event that has no 'opened' statement), statement consumers should design for this possibility.

 ### Statements